College of Nursing

 NURSE 6722 Foundations of Adolescent and Geriatric Health: 3 semester hours

-Prerequisites: NURSE 6518, NURSE 6520, NURSE 6524.
-This course provides a foundation for students to assume an advanced practice nursing role in the care of adolescent and geriatric populations.
-Therapeutic strategies to address adolescent and geriatric health promotion, preventative care and the most common health conditions managed in these populations in primary care practice will be developed.
+Prerequisites: NURSE 6518, NURSE 6520, and NURSE 6524.
+This course builds upon previous courses of advanced pathophysiology, advanced pharmacology, and advanced physical assessment to provide a foundation for students to assume an advanced practice nursing role in care of adolescent and geriatric populations.
+Students will synthesize prior learning and apply therapeutic strategies to address adolescent and geriatric health promotion, preventative care and the most common health conditions managed in these populations in primary care practice.
+Foundational concepts of the advanced practice nurse role will be introduced.

 NURSE 6723 Foundations of Pediatric Health: 3 semester hours

-Prerequisites: NURSE 6518, NURSE 6520, NURSE 6524.
-This course provides a foundation for students to assume advanced practice nursing roles in health promotion, disease prevention, diagnosis and management of health and illness in newborn, infant, child and adolescent populations within the family context.
-Therapeutic strategies about pediatric preventive care, behavioral health, common pediatric office-based procedures, pediatric prescribing practices, and the most common health problems managed in pediatric primary care will be developed.
+Prerequisites: NURSE 6518, NURSE 6520, and NURSE 6524.
+This course provides a foundation for students to assume advanced practice nursing roles in health promotion, disease prevention, and the diagnosis and management of health and illness in newborn, infant, child and adolescent populations within the family context.
+Therapeutic strategies for pediatric preventive care, behavioral health, common pediatric office-based procedures, pediatric prescribing practices, and the most common health problems managed in pediatric primary care will be developed.

 NURSE 6724 Foundations of Women's Health: 3 semester hours

-Prerequisites: NURSE 6518, NURSE 6520, NURSE 6524.
-This course provides a foundation for students to assume an advanced practice nursing role in health promotion, disease prevention, health maintenance, and the diagnosis and management of common conditions affecting women across the lifespan.
-Emphasis is placed on clinical assessment and decision making related to primary care management of reproductive growth and development, common acute and chronic primary health conditions, and behavioral health in gender-related populations.
+Prerequisites: NURSE 6518, NURSE 6520, and NURSE 6524.
+This course builds upon advanced pathophysiology, advanced pharmacology, and advanced physical assessment courses, providing the foundation to assume an advanced practice nursing role in health promotion, disease prevention, health maintenance, and diagnosis and management of common conditions affecting women across the lifespan.
+Emphasis is on clinical assessment, decision-making, and management concerning gynecological conditions of female clients, and scope of the WHNP in care of male clients.

 NURSE 6737 Psychiatric Mental Health I: 4 semester hours